Russian River Estuary Management Project

 About the Russian River Estuary

-Sonoma Water staff mechanically breach the sandbar to alleviate potential flooding of low-lying shoreline properties near the town of Jenner.
-Sonoma Water holds permits from the U.S. Army Corps of Engineers, National Marine Fisheries Service, California State Parks and Recreation, North Coast Regional Water Quality Control Board, California Department of Fish and Game, California State Lands Commission, and the California Coastal Commission for the breaching activities.
-Beginning in Summer 2010, Sonoma Water began implementing a new way of breaching the estuary, described below.
+Sonoma Water staff mechanically breach the sandbar to minimize the potential flood risk of low-lying shoreline properties along the estuary.
+Sonoma Water holds permits from the U.S. Army Corps of Engineers, National Marine Fisheries Service, California State Parks, North Coast Regional Water Quality Control Board, California Department of Fish and Wildlife, California State Lands Commission, and the California Coastal Commission for the breaching activities.
+Beginning in Summer 2010, Sonoma Water began implementing a new way of breaching the estuary, described in the annual adaptive beach management plans, below.

 View the Estuary Project EIR Page